 A central component of functional reactive programming is that it must provide a way to react to events.
 In particular, it must support the ability to switch behaviour as reaction to the occurrence of an event.
 There are different ways to represent events.
-The simplest is to define events of type a as streams of type Maybe a.
-However, we will use the strict variant of the Maybe type:
+The simplest is to define events of type a as streams of type A as the events of type A and the events of type A as the events of type A as the events of type A as the events of type A and the events of type A and the events of type A as the events of type A and the events of type A and the events of type A as the events of type A and the events of type A as the events of type A and the events of type A and the events of